November Birthstones

 • Is Citrine natural or heat-treated?

-Nearly all Citrine jewelry is heat-treated amethyst, with very little natural Citrine on the market.
-But heated Citrine has the same durability and makes an affordable golden birthstone.
+Nearly all Citrine jewelry is heat-treated amethyst, and there is very little natural Citrine on the market.
+However, heated citrine has the same durability, making it an affordable golden birthstone.

 • Is Citrine or Topaz more expensive?

 Top-quality Citrine tends to be less expensive per carat than Topaz.
-Large, clean topaz gems over 5 carats can run $500-1000+ per carat based on factors like color saturation.
-Fine citrines usually stay under $100 per carat, except for rare Madeira colors.
+Large, clean topaz gems over 5 carats can run $500-1000+ per carat, depending on factors like color saturation.
+Fine citrines, except for rare Madeira colors, usually stay under $100 per carat.

 • What jewelry settings work best for Topaz and Citrine?